American Sign Language Club (ASL) – Club Advisor - Mrs. Vagner

 Practice: Monday 3:35 p.m. – 4:30 p.m., Wednesday- 3:35 p.m. – 4:30 p.m., Friday – 3:00 p.m. – 4:30 p.m.

-We like to do events for Elementary school as well as Middle school.
-Students enjoy learning different dance, salsa, merengue, bachata, guaguanco, and many other dances.
-If you are interesting please see Mrs. Jimenez room 211 before or after school to get an application.
+We like to do events for elementary school as well as middle school.
+Students enjoy learning different dances; salsa, merengue, bachata, guaguanco, and many other dances.
+If you are interested, please see Mrs. Jimenez in room 211 before or after school to get an application.

 Meeting Times: 3:40 p.m. – 4:15 p.m. on every Wednesday.